 Too often, frustrated fiddle leaf fig owners treat every leaf (even the undersides!) only to be bested by these deceptive parasites.
 All because they haven’t checked the sneakiest hiding places.
 The tiny crevices between trunk and leaf is one of them.

 Other nearby plants.
-See that cute little and Bonsai Palm right next to my fiddle leaf fig?
+See that cute little bonsai palm right next to my fiddle leaf fig?

-For more tips on how to avoid common growing pitfalls, check out The Fiddle Leaf Fig Expert, the new, ultimate guide to caring for your ficus lyrata.
+For more tips on how to avoid common growing pitfalls, like mealybugs on a fiddle leaf fig tree, check out The Fiddle Leaf Fig Expert, your complete guide to growing healthy fiddle leaf fig plants (available in full-color paperback or Kindle edition on Amazon now).
 And if you’re dealing with a pest you’re not sure of, post a picture of it in our friendly online group.
 It’s likely someone has faced the same pesky parasite and knows how to help.